How to Get Claude Sonnet 4.5 Back: Build Your Portal - UPDATED

 Import Conversation Memory (Advanced)

 Want your companion to remember past conversations?
 This requires processing saved chats, copied transcripts or exports into a memory system your portal can search.
-It is technical, but I can walk you through it.
+It is a technical self-install upgrade; use the relevant guide with Codex or another capable coding assistant.

 Sync Across Devices